MostAwesomeDude/construct/docs/misc.rst

 >>> Const(b"IHDR").parse(b"JPEG")
 construct.core.ConstError: expected b'IHDR' but parsed b'JPEG'

-By default, Const uses a Bytes field with size mathing the value.
+By default, Const uses a Bytes field with size matching the value.
 However, other fields can also be used:

 >>> Const(Int32ul, 1).build(None)
 b'\x01\x00\x00\x00'